All Episodes

 jordan holmes

-It's right up there with Princess Mononoke.
+No, it's right up there with Princess Mono Noke.

-That's what we're talking about here.
+That's what we're talking about.

 dan friesen

-What about Who Framed Roger Rabbit?
+What about who framed Roger Rabbit?

 Do you classify that as an animated movie?